apolloadvice/cre8rflow_v11/TASK.md

     - Add unit tests for MOVE command parsing and execution
     - Update documentation and examples

-### 10.4 Refactor Time Normalization
+### 10.5 Refactor Time Normalization
-- [ ] Refactor time normalization to occur in command handler parse methods, not in executor (2024-06-12)
+- [x] Refactor time normalization to occur in command handler parse methods, not in executor (2024-06-12)

 ### 11. Video Processing Backend
-- [ ] Design and implement ffmpeg-based rendering pipeline for timeline export
+- [x] Design and implement ffmpeg-based rendering pipeline for timeline export (2024-06-14)
+  - Note: MVP is complete.
+Pipeline supports export, preview, crossfade transitions, and basic effects (brightness, text overlay), with tests.
+Advanced effects and multi-transition support are future work.
-- [ ] Implement export/render: convert timeline and operations to ffmpeg command(s)
+- [x] Implement export/render: convert timeline and operations to ffmpeg command(s) (2024-06-14)
+- [x] Add support for audio, subtitle, and effect tracks in ffmpeg pipeline (effect tracks are now rendered, not just logged/skipped) (2024-06-14)
+  - Note: Effect track support is now robust; timeline/range-based effects are supported and tested as of 2024-06-14.
-- [ ] Remove MoviePy as a core dependency (can be used optionally for prototyping or preview)
+- [x] Remove MoviePy as a core dependency (can be used optionally for prototyping or preview) (2024-06-14)
-- [ ] Add support for audio, subtitle, and effect tracks in ffmpeg pipeline
+- [x] Implement preview generation: allow user to play the current timeline state in the UI (low-res/fast render, can use MoviePy or ffmpeg)
+  - Note: Backend API is ready for frontend integration.
+- [x] Ensure all timeline edits (command or manual) update the timeline data structure and are reflected in the UI (UI integration: placeholder for future implementation)
+  - Note: A UI update placeholder callback is implemented in Timeline and tested.
+Actual UI integration will be done when the UI is built.
+- [x] Design backend API for triggering preview and export from the timeline state
+  - Note: Both preview and export endpoints are implemented, tested, and ready for frontend integration.
-- [ ] Test and validate ffmpeg-based export for all supported operations (cut, trim, join, transitions, text, etc.)
+- [x] Test and validate ffmpeg-based export for all supported operations (cut, trim, join, transitions, text, etc.)
+  - Note: All supported operations are covered by unit tests, including edge and failure cases.
+- [x] Add unit and integration tests for preview and export (including edge/failure cases)
+  - Note: All major and edge/failure cases are covered by tests, including transitions, effects, file validation, quality, and error handling.
+- [x] Ensure extensibility: new operations (effects, transitions, etc.) can be added to the pipeline with minimal changes
+  - Note: Both effects and transitions are now pluggable via handler registries, and extensibility is covered by tests.
+- [x] Document the user flow: edit (command/manual) → timeline update → user-initiated preview → export
+  - Note: A clear user flow section has been added to the README.md.
+- [ ] [Placeholder] Integrate backend with timeline UI for real-time edit visualization and playback (to be implemented when UI is built)

 - [x] Parser now robustly supports command synonyms/variations, natural references (contextual, relative, by start time), and preposition flexibility for OVERLAY.
 Comprehensive tests for all these features are implemented and passing.
 (2024-06-13)
+- [ ] Context awareness for MOVE, DUPLICATE, DELETE, REPLACE, etc., will be required if/when those commands are implemented (2024-06-13)
+- All major commands now support contextual pronouns and natural time expressions.
+Future commands (MOVE, DUPLICATE, DELETE, REPLACE, etc.) should follow this pattern for consistency.

+# TODO (2024-06-10):
+- [2024-06-14] Monitor OpenAI API changes and update prompt/response handling as needed for continued compatibility.